lgdd/liferay-starter/readme.md

 make dev
 ```
 > Please refer to the [Makefile](Makefile) to see the complete list of available commands.

+Once the server is started, go to http://localhost:8080.

+If you want to work on the frontend, run `make devFront` and go to http://localhost:3000.

 ## License
 [MIT](LICENSE)